 The City provides ESG funding for essential services and operations of emergency shelters, including domestic violence shelters and transitional housing facilities.
 The City also addresses this need by providing vouchers for emergency stays at local hotels or motels.
-The County supports increasing housing options and self-sufficiency for the homeless and at risk of homelessness by providing support for emergency housing and supportive services for homeless families and individuals, including those recently released from institutions.
+The County supports increasing housing options and self-sufficiency for the homeless and at risk of homelessness by providing emergency housing and supportive services for homeless families and individuals, including those recently released from institutions.

-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); and, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs
+Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care, and other youth facilities, and corrections programs and institutions); and, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs

-Public systems or institutions (i.e. jails, prisons, hospitals, child welfare, mental health facilities, etc.) often release individuals directly into homelessness.
+Public systems or institutions (i.e., jails, prisons, hospitals, child welfare, mental health facilities, etc.) often release individuals directly into homelessness.
 The Homeless Coalition coordinates release between the foster care system, health care, mental health care, and correctional facilities.
-For homeless families with children, a centralized intake is in place that seeks to mediate/prevent homelessness whenever possible, reduce the homeless episode for families through rapid rehousing and shelter/transitional housing focused on moving families from homelessness to permanent housing as soon as possible, and permanently house the most vulnerable families, as resources are available.
+A centralized intake is in place that seeks to mediate/prevent homelessness whenever possible, reduce the homeless episode for families through rapid rehousing and shelter/transitional housing focused on moving families from homelessness to permanent housing as soon as possible, and permanently house the most vulnerable families, as resources are available.

-In an effort to assist families to avoid homelessness, the City of Anniston provided CDBG public services funds to Interfaith Ministries for rent, eviction assistance, temporary housing, utility disconnection assistance, utility reconnections, and utility deposits.
-The City with assistance from local housing and service providers has been committed to providing emergency and transitional housing for homeless persons.
+To assist families in avoiding homelessness, the City of Anniston provided CDBG public services funds to Interfaith Ministries for rent, eviction assistance, temporary housing, utility disconnection assistance, utility reconnections, and utility deposits.
+With assistance from local housing and service providers, the City has been committed to providing emergency and transitional housing for homeless persons.

-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again

-The City continues to coordinate its homeless activities to prevent individuals and families from becoming homeless and help individuals/families regain stability in current housing or permanent housing through local nonprofit organizations.
+The City coordinates its homeless activities to prevent individuals and families from becoming homeless and help individuals/families regain stability in current housing or permanent housing through local nonprofit organizations.